WP-API/node-wpapi/CONTRIBUTING.md

 ## Testing

-Run the existing tests with `npm test` (or `grunt test`, if you have the Grunt command-line interface installed).
+Run the existing tests with `npm run mocha` (or `grunt test`, if you have the Grunt command-line interface installed).

 ### Adding Tests